Veselka: Little Veselka

 Little Veselka, located in First Park, was a concession of the New York City Department of Parks and Recreation.
 It was operated by Veselka and offered a limited menu – primarily sandwiches named for famous Ukrainians and select others, including; Andy Warhol (the Andy Warhola), Leon Trotsky, Rinat Akhmetov, Milla Jovovich and Leonid Stadnik.
 It closed in 2011.

 Veselka Bowery

 Veselka Bowery, located on East 1st Street and Bowery, was announced in February 2010 and opened in November 2011.
-Veselka Bowery offered a more “upscale” version of the Ukrainian comfort food that remains a staple of the menu of the original Veselka.
+Veselka Bowery offered a more "upscale" version of the Ukrainian comfort food that remains a staple of the menu of the original Veselka.
 It also offered an expansive drink menu and a selection of dozens of Eastern European vodkas.
 Veselka Bowery closed in April 2013.

 Veselka Essex

-Opened in 2019, Veselka Essex is located in The Market Line, which hosts a group of grocery stores and restaurants in commercial and residential development in the Lower East Side named Essex Crossing.
+Opened in 2019, Veselka Essex is located in The Market Line, which hosts a group of grocery stores and restaurants in commercial and residential development on the Lower East Side named Essex Crossing.
+In January 2024, the Essex Crossing location closed.

+Veselka Grand Central

+In October 2023, Veselka opened in the Grand Central Terminal Dining Concourse.